-Complaints may also arise if a lender appoints a receiver to deal with an asset that a borrower has used as security for a loan.
-You can read more about when and how a lender can appoint a receiver in Information Sheet 54 Receivership: a guide for creditors (INFO 54).
+Disputes may also arise if a lender appoints a receiver to deal with an asset that a borrower has used as security for a loan.
+You can read more about when and how a lender can appoint a receiver in Information Sheet 54 Receivership: A guide for creditors (INFO 54).

 In relation to commercial loans, the courts generally impose a high bar when a borrower (or ASIC) alleges that conduct of a broker or lender is unconscionable.
 Courts interpret these laws in light of the business nature of the transaction and on the basis that generally commercial parties can look after their own interests.
 Therefore, although conduct may seem unfair, this may not necessarily amount to unconscionable conduct under the law.
 To successfully take action for unconscionable conduct in commercial lending, courts expect there to be evidence that the lender has improperly taken advantage of a power imbalance between the parties.

 ASIC has jurisdiction over the conduct of insolvency practitioners, including receivers, under the Corporations Act 2001 (Corporations Act).
-See our website for more information on insolvency.
+See more information on insolvency.

 Internal dispute resolution

-First, contact your broker or lender to see if you are able to resolve your complaintwith them directly.
+First, contact your broker or lender to see if you are able to resolve your dispute with them directly.

 Australian Financial Complaints Authority (AFCA) or debt mediation

 If you are unable to resolve your complaint directly with the broker or lender, you may be able to take your complaint to AFCA.